How men's work is helping reclaim the rite of passage modern life took away

 Two other threads run through this story.
 The first is emotional disconnection.
 Traditional rites of passage didn't just mark a social transition.
 They also opened deeper emotions and gave them a place to land: fear, grief, vulnerability, and wonder.
 These were not weaknesses to be overcome but essential parts of becoming fully human.
 Modern boys are rarely given permission to feel any of them fully, let alone in the presence of other boys or men.

 The second is disconnection from nature.
-Psychologist and wilderness guide Bill Plotkin, founder of the Animas Valley Institute, has spent decades exploring what happens when men are returned to the natural world as part of a genuine initiation process.
-In his books Soulcraft and Wild Mind, he argues that modern Western culture has produced a society stuck in adolescent psychology: endlessly striving, consuming, and performing, but never making the descent into the deeper self that genuine maturity requires.
-That descent, he argues, almost always requires nature, including solitude, darkness, physical challenge, and an encounter with something larger than the ego.
+Bill Plotkin, psychologist and wilderness guide, argues that modern Western culture has produced a society stuck in "adolescent psychology" — endlessly striving, consuming, and performing, but never making the descent into the deeper self that genuine maturity requires.
+That descent almost always requires nature: solitude, darkness, physical challenge, and an encounter with something larger than the ego.

 The loss of that encounter leaves a gap that ambition, achievement, and even loving relationships cannot fill.